ronati/narango/README.md

 **All contributions are welcome!**

 This project is setup with automatic semver versioning based on your commit semantic.
 It uses [`commitizen`](https://commitizen.github.io/cz-cli/) to enforce the format and help contributors format their commit message.
-We follow Angular's [conventional commit format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+We follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
 Once you want to commit your work, you need to:

 1. `git add` the changes you want to commit.
 2. Run `npx cz` to start the commitizen CLI.